frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ###### Trigger: patient_update_timestamp

-> **AI Analysis:** This trigger automatically updates a timestamp on a patient's record whenever their information is changed.
-Its primary business purpose is to maintain an accurate and reliable audit trail, ensuring that the system always knows the exact time a patient's data was last modified.
-This supports data governance, compliance requirements, and troubleshooting by providing a clear history of data changes.
+> **AI Analysis:** This trigger automatically updates a timestamp each time a patient's record is modified, ensuring an accurate and current record of the last change.
+This serves as a simple but effective audit mechanism to track when patient data was last updated.

-Business Rule: When any patient data is modified, the system must automatically record the timestamp of the change.
+The trigger implements the business rule: "Whenever a patient's information is changed, the system must automatically record the date and time of that modification."

-Implications: This trigger is crucial for data auditing and integrity, providing a reliable "last modified" date for every patient record.
-The performance impact is negligible for single-row updates but could become a minor factor in very large bulk update operations.
+This automation is critical for data integrity and auditing, providing a reliable timestamp for the last modification of any patient record.
+It introduces a minor performance overhead on all update operations, which is a standard trade-off for maintaining an auditable data history.

 **Definition:**
 ```sql